RebelToolbox/RebelDocumentation/README.md

 Please make updates and Pull Requests to the API documenation there.
 See the [Contributing to the Class Reference](https://docs.rebeltoolbox.com/en/latest/contributing/updating_the_class_reference.html) documentation for more information.

-To edit an existing page, simply locate and edit its `.rst` file.
+To edit an existing page, simply click on the "Edit on GitHub" link in the top, right-hand corner of the page.
-The file can be edited directly here on Github or you can edit it in your favorite text editor.
+There, the file can be edited directly on Github.
+Alternatively, if you've Git cloned the documentation, you can locate the `.rst` document in the folder structure and edit it in your favorite text editor.
 For an introduction to the `.rst` file format, refer to the Sphinx [reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
 For more information on how Sphinx extends reStructuredText, refer to the [Using Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).
 For more information on reStructuredText, refer to the Docutils' [reStructuredText documentation](https://docutils.sourceforge.io/rst.html).